 Making a home vegetable stock presents different challenges than a chicken or beef stock.
-With a meat stock, you have the bones, fat, and marrow to seep into your stock and give it flavor, with vegetables for a compliment.
-You don’t have that with only vegetables.
+With a meat stock, you have the bones, fat, and marrow to seep into your stock and give it flavor, with onions and garlic to add flavor.
+You don’t have that same quality with only vegetables.
 But you can still get just as much of flavor if you do it right.

 - garlic, onions, and carrots are always a must

 - if you’re going for a dark stock, use crimini mushrooms

 - for pho and Asian flavors, use ginger, bok choy, hot peppers, and soy sauce, and scorch your veggies at the beginning rather than simply sweat them